USEC-WHISKEY/hdest-weapons/README.md

 - `bs#` is the sight attachment reference number
 - `bm#` is the misc. attachment reference number

 It's possible via the loadout manager to place attachments on weapons that otherwise wouldn't be supported.
 This is a known issue.
 You can remove the attachment, but you won't be able to put it back on later.
+Putting chokes on weapons other than the Fauxtech Origin will have no effect.

 Magazines for weapons correspond to their weapon number, except for the M203 weapon variants.